banner image

 How does therapy work?
 How is it different than talking to family or a friend?

-HeartLink therapists will work with you to build a confidential environment of safety and trust.
-Together, you’ll approach your situation in a new way– we’ll teach you new information and skills, listen to you without judgment, and guide you in listening to yourself and your partner or family members differently than you have before.
+Amanda will work with you to build a confidential environment of safety and trust.
+Together, you’ll approach your situation in a new way– she’ll teach you new information and skills, listen to you without judgment, and guide you in listening to yourself and your partner or family members differently than you have before.

 How long will it take?

 Everyone’s circumstances are unique to them and the length of time you spend in therapy meeting your goals depends on your commitment to the process and the factors that are driving you to seek therapy in the first place.
-For many individuals, couples, and families working with us, therapy spans 6-12 months, with some attending for shorter periods and some attending for longer.
-Factors such as broken trust, history of trauma, or addiction may take longer to respectfully untangle.
+For many, therapy spans 6-12 months, with some attending for shorter periods and some attending for longer.
+Factors such as history of trauma or addiction may take longer to respectfully untangle.
 Some people also choose to attend therapy less frequently once some improvements have been made.

 I want to get the most out of therapy.
 What can I do to help?

-The single most important thing you can do to get the most out of therapy is to attend regularly.
-During that attendance, showing up with a willingness to learn more about yourself and your partner or family members will enhance your ability to meet your goals.
-Lastly, following up on recommended reading or practicing coping strategies between sessions will boost your ability to translate your work in our office to your life outside of our office.
+The single most important thing you can do to get the most out of therapy is to attend regularly and be honest with your therapist.
+In addition, following up on recommended reading or practice between sessions will boost your ability to translate your work from the therapy office to your life outside.

 My partner and I are having problems.
 Should we be in individual counseling or come together?